Notice of a Change Healthcare Third-Party Incident

 Know the Symptoms

 Each person with IBS has a unique set of symptoms, and they can mimic symptoms of other diseases.
-There can also be periods of remission where symptoms disappear completely.
-The major symptom of IBS is pain or discomfort in the abdomen.
+There can also be periods where symptoms disappear completely.
+The most common symptom of IBS is abdominal pain or discomfort in your belly.
 Other symptoms include:

 • Bloating and/or abdominal distention (swelling of the belly as determined by a physician)